weezyjr/weezyjr/README.md

 ### Hi there 👋 I'm Ahmed

-Full-stack engineer who feels comfortable working on the edge of the unknown.
+A full-stack engineer who feels comfortable working on the edge of the unknown.

 ### 🤹🏻 Professional Skilled in
 #### 🧰 Frameworks